sillydan1/blog/content/posts/computation-in-nature.md

 seeds](http://popmath.org.uk/rpamaths/rpampages/sunflower.html).

 An example of computation in nature is actually very easy to find.
 Take a rabbit, or any other smaller prey.
-A rabbit is constantly observing and reacting to the sorrounding environment, otherwise it will get eaten by predators or fall into a lake and drown or any other scenario involving death.
+A rabbit is constantly observing and reacting to the sorrounding environment, otherwise it gets eaten by predators or fall into a lake and drown or any other scenario involving death.
 You could argue that the rabbit is constantly asking questions about what to: _"Should I run away?"_, _"Should I keep eating?"_, _"Should I be eating this?"_ etc. The rabbit may not be consciously aware of these queries, but nevertheless, it is answering to them through actions.

-In Empiricism, the concept of a mind being a blank slate (in this case we are talking about a human mind, not a rabbit’s) and experiences gets remembered is very much applicable here.
+In Empiricism, the concept of a mind being a blank slate (in this case we are talking about a human mind, not a rabbit’s), which remembers experiences throughout it's life is very much applicable here.
 This trait means that a human mind has a memory, i.e. It can remember old conclusions and recall them when desired.
 We can actually prove that this trait is not exclusive to humans, since we can observe other mammals (and even fish and reptiles) demonstrating the usage of memory.
-A prime example is the elephant.
+A prime example is the elephant, but pretty much any animal applies here.

-In Rationalism, we see a similar pattern of using the method of deduction to find conclusions and deduct new conclusions (memory).
+In Rationalism, we see a similar pattern that mimics memory - using the method of deduction to find conclusions and deduct new conclusions.
 However, if you were to believe the Rationalists, getting the data needed for computation in nature, may be a tricky task.
-We previously had an assumption, that we could trust our senses and that other creatures also had senses.
+We previously had an assumption that we could trust our senses and that other creatures also had senses.
 In Rationalism the only thing we can trust is the fact that we are doubting.
 Since we can’t say anything about if the rabbit is doubting everything.
 This is where the rabbit example breaks down a little, but we are not completely stuck here.
 Humans are mammals and mammals are a type of animal.
 Animals are